Dreaming of an earthquake: when the ground beneath your feet stops being solid

 You are standing — and suddenly everything begins to sway.
 The ground gives way beneath you.
 Walls crack.
 You try to grab hold of something, to find a point of equilibrium.
 Fear.
 Disorientation.
 It is impossible to understand where to go and what to hold onto.

-This dream is the voice of your Inner Child — that part which needs above all safety.
+This dream is the voice of your Inner Child: that part which needs above all safety.
 Simply basic safety — not luxury, not success.
 The feeling that the earth holds.
 When it stops holding — the Child panics.
 Not because it is weak.
 Because it is honest: it truly is frightening when what you have been leaning on turns out to be unreliable.

 In this version of the dream, an earthquake most often points to an acute experience of instability in life.
 This may be a sudden change of circumstances: loss of work, illness of someone close, the end of important relationships, a move.
 Or — what happens more often — an accumulated feeling that beneath something familiar there has long been no real ground, and one day this will surface.

 What matters most in this dream is what happens to you after the tremor.
 Do you fall and stay down?
 Or do you get up?
 Do you look for a way out, or freeze?
 This detail says much about your resources right now.
+On two wheels the same wobble becomes the dream of struggling with balance, falling.

 Allow yourself, after waking, to ask your Child gently: “What do you need to feel safe?
 What would be your point of support right now?”